Placing qualified Chef's in London and abroad.

 SVQ Level 3 Professional Cookery (Patisserie and Confectionary)

-Salaries and benefits for private Chefs
+Salaries & benefits for

 Chefs can earn on average £26000, whilst those who are highly experienced can earn between £30,000 and £60,000 plus for full-time roles.
 Those employed on a temporary/short term contract can expect between £150 and £300 per day depending on experience, days and hours worked.